polytechnice-si/5A-Microservices-Integration/services/rpc/README.md

 ### Declaring the interface

-The service declare 2 operations in the [TaxComputationService](https://github.com/polytechnice-si/5A-Microservices-Integration/blob/master/services/rpc/src/main/java/tcs/service/TaxComputationService.java) interface, each one associated to a computation method for the Norwegian tax system.
+The service declares 2 operations in the [TaxComputationService](https://github.com/polytechnice-si/5A-Microservices-Integration/blob/master/services/rpc/src/main/java/tcs/service/TaxComputationService.java) interface, each one associated to a computation method for the Norwegian tax system.

 ```java
 @WebService(name="TaxComputation",